 While most of us believe there’s ‘no place like home’, the housing market is still active and people will be moving for work purposes or even buying to get onto the housing ladder.

-However, economic experts are predicting that after the Covid-19 lockdown, the UK is about to enter a serious recession.
+However, economic experts are predicting that the UK is about to enter a serious recession.

 This means that along with massive unemployment and business failures, there will be ever-growing job uncertainty and wage cuts.